cklynch2/swift-array-readme/README.md

 ## Other Values in an Array

-As you would expect, arrays can contain values apart from strings, and created the same way.
+As you would expect, arrays can contain values other than strings, and are created the same way.
 For example, to create an array recording attendance at your Saturday afternoon sandwich meet:

 ```swift
 var afternoonAttendance: [Int] = [10, 5, 15, 2, 12]
 ```

-Whilst you can create arrays that contain different values, each array may only contain values of the **same** type.
+While you can create arrays that contain different values, each array may only contain values of the **same** type.
 For example, you cannot have an array of mixed number and string values.

 Try this array in a Playground and see what happens: